dev-6768/dbmsproject/README.md

 # Ecommerce app

-Ecommerce app pertaining to general product sale in dart.
+Ecommerce app pertaining to general product sale in dart and flutter.

 ## Getting Started